Thursday, September 17, 2015

 Preparing For The Upcoming DMV Hearing In Your DUI Case

 Anyone facing a DMV hearing for DUI needs to understand that there is always a substantial risk the Department will "rubber stamp" the conclusions made by the arresting officer.
 Sometimes, even though the attorney may raise legitimate legal defenses and objections to the evidence the DMV may ignore those assertions and uphold the suspension based on the alleged blood alcohol level as reported by the breath machine or blood test.
-The good news is that we may be able to avoid an actual suspension and allow you to keep your license, at least for work, school, etc. The following is what you must do immediately to prepare for this outcome:
+The good news is that we may be able to avoid an actual suspension and allow you to keep your license, at least for work, school, etc. The following is what you can do to prepare for this outcome:

 1. Obtain proof of insurance by way of an SR-22 that must be filed with the DMV.